enigmanark/Phaser-Electron-Webpack-ElectronBuilderTemplate/README.md

-Just drop in your assets in the top directory, and drop your webpacked game .js bundle into renderer and run yarn dist:dir and you're good to go!
+Just drop in your assets folder in the top directory, and drop your webpacked game .js bundle into the renderer folder and run yarn dist:dir and you're good to go!
+If your bundled .js file is named something different other than "project.bundle.js" you'll have to change the require in "/src/renderer/index.js" at the bottom to your file name.

 ### Development Scripts